Processes - FQA

 - Ensure that all digital processes comply with legal requirements.

-- Implement measures to comply with the GDPR, especially regarding data processing and storage (CLEVIS HR Consulting).
+- Implement measures to ensure GDPR compliance, particularly regarding data processing and storage (CLEVIS HR Consulting).

 - Ensure that the new digital HR systems are seamlessly integrated into existing IT infrastructures.